bharathh4/names_filtering/Readme.txt

 Motivation:
 Not all names need lexicons.
-This is a process which determines what names are not popular and lumenvox will eventually get it wrong.
+This is a process which determines what names are not popular and lumenvox will use a bad rule.
 This process helps us avoid adding a lexicon for popular names like john or smith.

+Download the DB file from https://drive.google.com/open?id=0B4Wi34IOXmGhOWNBTXp2YjVFMWs and place it in freqest/db/

 #################################################################
 Run python flaskapp.py to start the server
 Consume it as either